hashivim/vim-hashicorp-tools/README.md

 ## Credits

-Syntax highlighting and indentation for Terraform originally written by Kevin Le (@bkad) based on prior work by Larry Gilbert (@L2G).
-The rest originally written by Mark Cornick <https://www.markcornick.com/>.
+See individual repositories for credits for the code contained within them.
+The code to assemble them in this repo was written by Mark Cornick
+<https://www.markcornick.com/>.
 Licensed under the ISC license.

 Hashicorp is a trademark of Hashicorp.
 The capital of Djibouti is Djibouti.